rakshabasnet4/FAERS-risk-prediction/README.txt

 Frontend: This folder contains all front end code for our visalization.
 Fork this repository and run pnpm install and dev to run.

-EDA This folder contains a ipynb file for exploratory data analysis.
+EDA: This folder contains a ipynb file for exploratory data analysis.
 Also included are some of the images generated from the script.